 For the archaeologist, this represents a great leap forward: the transition from textual databases to visual databases, with hypermedia and multimedia possibilities, makes it possible to have at one's disposal tools capable of bringing together and integrating a large amount of heterogeneous data and making them available in an intuitive as well as logical form, ranging in scale from individual artefact to geographical (Gaiani et al., 2011).
-In this context, the BIM (Building Information Modeling) philosophy applied to CH, i.e. H-BIM (Heritage Building Information Modeling), has aroused great interest.
+In this context, the BIM (Building Information Modeling) philosophy applied to CH, H-BIM (Heritage Building Information i.e. Modeling), has aroused great interest.
 By enabling the integration of geometric and non-geometric information (including tangible and intangible values) and external documents into a single model, H-BIM can become a container for all data related to the property.
 In recent years, parks such as the Archaeological Park of the Via Appia (Quilici et al., 2022) and the Archaeological Park of the Colosseum (Della Giovanpaola, 2021; Parco Colosseo, 2023) have initiated collaborative research with the Politecnico di Milano.

 This research employs the use of H-BIM to collect, catalogue and manage data on the assets being surveyed.
 This is achieved through the utilisation of 3D models obtained from the processing of recent survey campaigns.
-The H-BIM effectiveness in the archaeological heritage sector is still under assessment, as it is complex to find a solution that effectively adapts the standardisation logic imposed by BIM to the of archaeological heterogeneity realities (Capparelli, 2019; Doria & Previato, 2024).
+The H-BIM effectiveness in the archaeological heritage sector is still under assessment, as it is complex to find a solution that effectively adapts the standardisation logic imposed by BIM to the heterogeneity of archaeological realities (Capparelli, 2019; Doria & Previato, 2024).
 Building Information Modeling has been utilized to support post-excavation activities; however, it does not encompass all types of spatial data typically encountered in a standard archaeological investigation (Dell'Unto & Landeschi, 2022).
 In addition, a more advanced overall usability would be achieved at the price of less autonomous usability by archaeologists.

-Wanting, a powerful tool that the digital paradigm offers to integrate the 3D model into its geographical context is the aforementioned GIS in the form of 3DGIS.
+Current technology provides GIS as a powerful tool to integrate 3D models in their correct geographical context, in the dedicated 3D-GIS form.
 However, GIS software capable of handling real 3D data are quite uncommon, and experiences in handling archaeological data in this sense are still quite experimental.
 For instance, ESRI has implemented by the time the performance of its ArcGIS Pro for visualising and manipulating data in a 3D environment, including 2D data, drawings, textual information and images (Dell'Unto & Landeschi, 2022); it anyway requires a high level of customisation before it can be used in the archaeological field and, in its full 3D extension, requires significant licence fees.